rvvincelli/data-hands-on/EXERCISE1.md

 ```

+## Usage disclaimer

+Everything has been tested on osx; in principle, a modern Docker setup on Windows is also fine, but your mileage, in terms of spaces, quotes and in general command-line things, may vary.
+Please do get in touch in case you get stuck!

 ## The story

 The goal of your first data assignment is to support a new up and coming food delivery startup, *Slang-the-food.com* in taking an informed decision on what is the best strategy to enter the Amsterdam market.